awsdocs/iam-user-guide/doc_source/access-analyzer-getting-started.md

-# Getting Started with AWS IAM Access Analyzer<a name="access-analyzer-getting-started"></a>
+# Getting started with AWS IAM Access Analyzer<a name="access-analyzer-getting-started"></a>

 Use the information in this topic to learn about the requirements necessary to use and manage AWS IAM Access Analyzer, and then how to enable Access Analyzer\.
-To learn more about the service\-linked role for Access Analyzer, see [Using Service\-Linked Roles for AWS IAM Access Analyzer](access-analyzer-using-service-linked-roles.md)\.
+To learn more about the service\-linked role for Access Analyzer, see [Using service\-linked roles for AWS IAM Access Analyzer](access-analyzer-using-service-linked-roles.md)\.

-## Permissions Required to Use Access Analyzer<a name="access-analyzer-permissions"></a>
+## Permissions required to use Access Analyzer<a name="access-analyzer-permissions"></a>

 To successfully configure and use Access Analyzer, the account you use must be granted the required permissions\.
 To access and use all Access Analyzer features, you can apply the IAMAccessAnalyzerFullAccess managed policy to the account\.
 The full access policy grants the following permissions: